stepanzarubin/ech-multi-select/README.md

    * `delegate` replaced with `on`
    * checked filter `[checked]` replaced with `:checked`
    * removed effects
+   * `jquery.multiselect.filter.js` WAS NOT TOUCHED AND CHECKED except for `destroy` rename
 * **Dec 17, 2012** (v1.3)
    * Added the changes suggested by jeremy in the comments, to make this widget work as a 'filter' in CGridView (added the `ajaxRefresh` and `buttonWidth` options).
 Thanks to [jeremy](http://www.yiiframework.com/user/1627/ "jeremy") for providing the code!
    * Added translation files.
 You can add your own translations to the folder `EchMultiSelect/messages`.